ukhsa-collaboration/fingertipscharts/cran-comments.md

+This is a new submission.
+My package was archived on 2020-11-21 for policy violation.

 This release now adheres to CRAN policy of failing gracefully when internet resource unavailable along with a major overhaul in package documentation.

 ## Test